-General Education Graduate Programs in District of Columbia
+General Education Graduate Programs & Graduate Schools in District of Columbia

 General Education Graduate Programs are designed to prepare students for potential careers as teachers, scholars, and administrators in the field of education.
 Although the focus of many graduate degrees in general education is for teacher preparation, there are also programs that offer different types of training for aspiring researchers and professionals.
 Students may learn to enhance their critical thinking skills as well as to develop and deliver curriculum for both private and public sectors.
 If you are interested in Education as a career and want to take courses that are centered around your specific goals, a General Ed graduate degree is worth considering!